 3. Event App Surveys

-With current levels of email overload, surveys sent via apps can often get through to your desired respondents more easily than emails.
+With current levels of email overload, surveys sent via apps in a timely way can often get through to your desired respondents with much more ease than emails.

 Tips for Using App Surveys:

 - In addition to using the tips for email surveys, also consult Best Practices for Gathering Feedback Using Event Apps

 A 1 or 2 page profile completed by event participants can be of great value in tweaking event content and approaches.
 Include them in registration forms for conferences and send them via email to corporate event participants.

 - Collect information about the level of experience, issues and concerns of each participant.

 - Ask about each participant about their level of knowledge for each area of content you are thinking of including.

 - Include a learning styles checklist with 4 – 6 questions per style.